 OR Study Abroad Year (For those opting for a four-year degree) One year abroad at one of DCU Business School's top partner universities in Europe

-Optional: Summer School module run by the International Office (you can register for a pre-approved Summer School and may be eligible to receive exemptions for ten credits of options in your final year)
+Optional: Summer School module run by the DCU Placement (you can register for a pre-approved Summer School and may be eligible to receive exemptions for ten credits of options in your final year)

 - Business Strategy

 - New Enterprise Development

 Final year students specialise in one of the following areas:

 - Management of Operations